Uni-Fusion: Universal Continuous Mapping: Decoupled Regression as an Universal Encoding

-where $\Gamma$ is gamma function, $K_{\nu}$ is the modified Bessel function of the second kind, $dist$ denotes the euclidean distance, $\sigma$ and $\rho$ are kernel's hyper-parameters.
-We utilize half integer $\nu=3+\frac{1}{2}$ and thus the specific function is
+where $\Gamma$ presents the gamma function, $K_{\nu}$ is the modified Bessel function of the second kind, $dist$ denotes the Euclidean distance, and $\sigma$ and $\rho$ are hyperparameters of the kernel function.
+We utilize the half integer $\nu=3+\frac{1}{2}$, which results in the specific function: